Stay on Top of Your Prescriptions

 What else can you do to improve your adherence?

-• If your medicine is too costly, ask if there is a generic choice or a less costly option.
-Also, use Blue Cross MedicareRx (PDP)SM or Blue Cross Medicare AdvantageSM preferred pharmacies when possible to save more.
+• If your medicine is too costly, ask if there is a generic choice or other option that costs less.
+Use Blue Cross MedicareRx (PDP)SM or Blue Cross Medicare AdvantageSM preferred pharmacies when possible to save more.

-• If you’re having trouble with side effects, ask your doctor if there is a different medication you can try.
-Find out if there are ways you might be able to reduce or prevent side effects.
+• If you’re having trouble with side effects, tell your doctor.
+There may be another medication you can take or a way to prevent side effects.

-• If it’s hard to keep track of your medications, see if there is a way to simplify your dosing choices.
-Ask your pharmacist if they offer any kind of reminder service or can suggest a phone app or other service that can help.
+• If it’s hard to keep track of your medications, find out if there is a way to simplify the dosing schedule.
+You can also ask your pharmacist if they offer any kind of reminder service or if they recommend a phone app.

 Your medications play a vital role in keeping you healthy.
 If you’re having a problem, talk to your doctor or pharmacist.